Site icon Our Breathing Planet

 Deception Island Physical Description

-This wonder of Nature has a unique combination of patterns to its shape.
+This intriguing wonder of Nature has a highly unique combination of patterns to its shape.
 While its outer boundaries aren’t perfectly so, it has an approximate circular yet horseshoe shape.
 At its widest point, the location also possesses a diameter measuring roughly 9.3 mi (15 km).

 This feature itself holds bragging rights to some impressive statistics.
 It’s roughly 6.2 mi (10 km) in length, and 4.3 mi (7 km) in width.
 Yet it has a very narrow entrance that’s only 1,640 ft (500 m) wide.
-This also holds a distinctive name, in this case that of Neptune’s Bellows.
+This feature itself also holds a distinctive name, in this case that of Neptune’s Bellows.

 Source: https://bit.ly/40IIKT2 Photo: Murray Foubister CCL: https://bit.ly/3KBSVDf